How federal laws set the baseline for women’s health, safety, and access

 Wherever you fall on the action continuum—vocal, steady, or still finding your lane—there’s a place for you here.

-See what’s changing in your state—and what it means for you.
-Find your state page via the See Your State menu. (add hyperlink)
+See what’s changing in your state—and what it means for you, with dashboards, summaries, and in-depth posts.

-Tip: Use and look for WRDI Project’s official hashtags (coming soon!) to help track national conversations—and be sure to subscribe to our Weekly Brief (link to newsletter sign-up)
+Tip: Use and look for our official hashtags to help track national conversations—and hit that SUBSCRIBE button to get our bi-weekly newsletter, WRDI Watch.

 Understanding grows when we talk about what’s happening.
 Start a discussion in your book club, workplace, or faith community.
 You don’t need to have all the answers—just a willingness to learn together.